datafaust/data-engineering-sample/Python/shift_builder/walkthrough.md

-# A data pipeline to calculate and track taxi shifts
+# A Data Pipeline to Calculate and Track Taxi Shifts

 # Purpose